-He wrote and directed, Winter Passing, starring Ed Harris, Will Ferrell and Zooey Deschanel.
-He was a creative consultant on the L Wordand wrote for the television series, In Treatment.
-He is the author of the young adult novels Missing the Piano, The Buffalo Tree, The Copper Elephant, Little Chicago, 33 Snowfish, Under the Wolf, Under the Dog, for which he was short-listed for the Los Angeles Times Book Prize, Punkzilla and The Children and the Wolves, Decelerate Blue, and, most recently, Fum.
+He wrote and directed Winter Passing, starring Ed Harris, Will Ferrell, and Zooey Deschanel.
+He was a creative consultant on the L Word and wrote for the television series, In Treatment.
+He is the author of the young adult novels Missing the Piano, The Buffalo Tree, The Copper Elephant, Little Chicago, 33 Snowfish, Under the Wolf, Under the Dog (for which he was short-listed for the Los Angeles Times Book Prize), Punkzilla, The Children and the Wolves, Decelerate Blue, and, most recently, Fum.
 He has also written two additional novels: The Year of the Endless Sorrows and Know Your Beholder.